Keyboard shortcuts

 Per-pixel fitting uses rayon for data parallelism.
 The outer pixel loop runs on a dedicated thread pool to avoid deadlocking with inner parallel operations (cross-section calculation, broadening).

-Python Bindings via PyO3
+Python Bindings and MCP

 Physics Reference